replicatedhq/replicated-docs/docs/intro-replicated.md

 Environments include on-premises (including air gapped) and cloud hosted Kubernetes clusters.
 For customers who do not have an existing Kubernetes cluster, Replicated provisions a new cluster on a customer's virtual machine (VM), where the application is then installed.

-To learn more about Replicated, see [Intro to Replicated: 20 Ways We Help](https://www.youtube.com/watch?v=2eOh7CofY3Q&t=779s) video.
+To learn more about Replicated, see the [Intro to Replicated: 20 Ways We Help](https://www.youtube.com/watch?v=2eOh7CofY3Q) video.

 ## Replicated Components

-Replicated includes components and features that make it easier for you to manage and deploy applications, and for enterprise users to install and manage their application instance.
+Replicated includes components and features that make it easier for you to manage and deploy applications, and for enterprise users to install and manage their instance of your application.

 The following diagram shows the Replicated components as they relate to you as a vendor packaging your application and the deployment to an existing cluster and a VM cluster provisioned by the Replicated Kubernetes installer.